adirizka7/vim-puml/README.md

 # vim-puml

-A Vim plugin for generating PlantUML diagrams from `.puml` files and opening them in your web browser.
+A Vim / Neovim plugin for generating PlantUML diagrams from `.puml` files and opening them in your web browser.

 ## Features

 - Generate PlantUML diagrams from the current buffer.
 - Open the generated diagram in the default web browser.
+- Share the PlantUML diagram using [PlantUML Server](https://www.plantuml.com/plantuml/uml/).

+## Requirements

+-   [node-plantuml](https://github.com/markushedvall/node-plantuml) must be installed on your system.
+-   Ensure that the command `puml` is accessible from your terminal.

 ## Installation